yspkm/xv6-virtual-memory/README.md

 ​    If faulted address has no corresponding mmap_area, return -1

-###   2.5.If fault was write while mmap_area is write prohibited, then return -1
+###   2.5 If fault was write while mmap_area is write prohibited, then return -1

-###   2.6For only one page according to faulted address
+###   2.6 For only one page according to faulted address

 ​    2.5.1 Allocate new physical page
 ​    2.5.2 Fill new page with 0